 40% of you said that your main hair concern is FRIZZ!
 We’re listening and we have some expert advice on how to manage those unwanted flyaways and kinky bits.

-Humidity – The number one reason at this time of year!
-Dry hair and roughed up cuticles are prime conditions for humidity to seep in causing your hair strands to e x p a n d
+HUMIDITY: The number one reason at this time of year!
+Dry hair and roughed up cuticles are prime conditions for humidity to seep in causing your hair strands to expand and separate from each other.

 HELP ME!
 HOW DO I SMOOTH IT OUT?